rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	All pages will contain the navbar.
 -	Page name on the left-hand side.
 -	Navigation links on the right-hand side.
--	Navbar colour will be #.....
+-	Navbar colour will be materialize class colour teal darken-2.
 -	The navbar links will differ depending on if and who is logged in and on what page. (see each page)

 ### Footer